-The practice of getting your loved one's name along with some other piece of information—maybe the day they born and the day they died, for example—tattooed on an arm or other body part isn't anything new.
-But this year, people are turning to memorial tattoos as a way to help them process loss.
+The practice of getting your loved one's name along with some other piece of information—maybe the day they were born and the day they died, for example—tattooed on an arm or other body part isn't anything new.
+But during the pandemic, people may have turned to memorial tattoos as a way to help them process loss.
 And according to mental health experts, this can actually be a very healing ritual that lasts well beyond the day you actually get the tattoo.
 Here's everything you need to know about the mental health benefits of memorial tattoos.

 Memorial Tattoos Are a Common Reaction to Loss

-Rose Bleiweis, LSCW, echoes this sentiment.
+Rose Bleiweis, LCSW-C, echoes this sentiment.
 "A hallmark feeling of grief that can be difficult to cope with is loss of control," she explains.
-"Deciding to get a memorial tattoo can be a powerful assertion of control that can be feel very healing."
+"Deciding to get a memorial tattoo can be a powerful assertion of control that can feel very healing."

 Meet the Expert

-Rose Bleiweis is an independently licensed Clinical Social Worker (LCSW-C), contracted with Potomac Therapy Group.
+Rose Bleiweis is a licensed clinical social worker (LCSW-C) an, contracted with Potomac Therapy Group.
 Rose believes that everyone can benefit from the time and space of therapy and values being a relatable, trusting support for all clients and the individuality of each client’s journey.
 Rose works with clients ages 14 and up and provides counseling to couples as well.
-She is also a board-approved clinical supervisor.
+She is also a board-approved clinical supervisor and a certified clinical trauma professional.
 You can follow her on Instagram here.